run-llama/llama-hub/llama_hub/opendal_reader/README.md

 # OpenDAL Loader

-This loader parses any file via [OpenDAL](https://github.com/apache/incubator-opendal).
+This loader parses any file via [Apache OpenDAL](https://github.com/apache/incubator-opendal).

 All files are temporarily downloaded locally and subsequently parsed with `SimpleDirectoryReader`.
 Hence, you may also specify a custom `file_extractor`, relying on any of the loaders in this library (or your own)!